 Gene Therapy Shows Promise for Curing Day Blindness

-The canine study’s lead investigators, Andras Komaromy, D.V.M., Ph.D., and Gustavo Aguirre, V.M.D., Ph.D., presented the results of their FFB-funded achromatopsia study in April 2008 at the annual conference of the Association for Research in Vision and Ophthalmology.
+The study’s lead investigators, Andras Komaromy, D.V.M., Ph.D., and Gustavo Aguirre, V.M.D., Ph.D., presented the results of their FFB-funded achromatopsia study in April 2008 at the annual conference of the Association for Research in Vision and Ophthalmology.

 Achromatopsia only affects cones — the photoreceptors that enable people to see during the day or in well-lit environments.
 Cones also provide central vision and the ability to see colors and details.
 Hence, people with achromatopsia also have reduced visual acuity and difficulty seeing colors.
 The disease is non-progressive in humans; it does not get worse over time.
 At night and in dark settings, people with achromatopsia see normally (the same as unaffected people see in the dark).

 Drs.
 Komaromy and Aguirre believe that cones of people with achromatopsia survive, despite the genetic variation that causes them to function improperly, resulting in day blindness.
 By delivering a normal gene to the cones, the investigators hope to correct the day blindness and other visual impairments.

 The gene therapy implemented in the achromatopsia canine study uses a delivery mechanism — a man-made therapeutic virus known as an adeno-associated vector or AAV — that comes from the same family of viruses that are being used in the Foundation-funded clinical trial of gene therapy for Leber congenital amaurosis (LCA).
 Dr. Aguirre used an AAV in the earlier, preclinical study of LCA gene therapy that gave vision to more than 60 Briard dogs born blind — including the world-famous Lancelot.